 - To screen applicants for jobs in which color perception is important, such as truck driving, electronics, or the military.

-No special preparation is required before having vision tests.
-If you wear glasses or contact lenses, bring them with you to the examination since the tests cannot be properly performed without them.
+If you wear glasses or contact lenses, bring them with you to the exam since the tests cannot be properly performed without them.
 If you have a copy of your current eyeglass prescription, bring it with you.

 Many medicines may affect the results of vision tests.
-Be sure to tell your health professional about all the over-the-counter and prescription medicines you take.
+Be sure to tell your doctor about all the over-the-counter and prescription medicines you take.

-Talk to your health professional about any concerns you have regarding the need for vision tests, how they will be done, or what the results will mean.
-To help you understand the importance of these tests, fill out the medical test information form (What is a PDF document?) .
+Talk to your doctor about any concerns you have regarding the need for vision tests, how they will be done, or what the results will mean.
+To help you understand the importance of these tests, fill out the medical test information form (What is a PDF document?).

 Visual acuity testing